The Sky Tonight

 The South Celestial Pole is that point in the southern sky around which the stars rotate in a clockwise direction.
 The Earth's axis is aimed exactly at this point.
 For an equatorially-mounted telescope, the polar axis of the mounting also needs to be aligned exactly to this point in the sky for accurate tracking to take place.

 Interesting photographs of this area can be taken by using a camera on time exposure.
 Set the camera on a tripod pointing due south, and open the shutter for thirty minutes or more.
-The stars will move during the exposure, being recorded on the film as short arcs of a circle.
-The arcs will be different colours, like the stars are.
+The stars will seem to move during the exposure, being recorded on the film as short arcs of a circle.
+The arcs will be different colours, as the stars are.
 All the arcs will have a common centre of curvature, which is the south celestial pole.

 Star trails between the South Celestial Pole and the southern horizon.
 All stars that do not pass below the horizon are circumpolar.

-Star Clusters
+Star clusters<

 The two clusters in Taurus, the Pleiades and the Hyades, are known as Open Clusters or Galactic Clusters.
 The name 'open cluster' refers to the fact that the stars in the cluster are grouped together, but not as tightly as in globular clusters (see below).
 The stars appear to be loosely arranged, and this is partly due to the fact that the cluster is relatively close to us, i.e. within our galaxy, hence the alternate name, 'galactic cluster'.
 These clusters are generally formed from the condensation of gas in a nebula into stars, and some are relatively young.

-Galactic Cluster M7 in Scorpius
+Galactic Cluster M7 in Scorpius, known as Ptolemy's cluster

 Galactic Cluster M7 in Scorpius, high resolution